etn-ccis/blui-figma-plugins/variant-switcher/README.md

 The plugin should now be running happily.

 > To build in production mode, run `yarn && yarn build:production`.
 See results in `/dist` folder.

+Now you can run the dev version via `Plugins > Development > Variant Switcher`.